12 Types of Tenses with Examples

 • They had played badminton before they took their dinner.

-Let us see the different forms of Past Perfect Tense:
+Let us see the different forms of the Past Perfect Tense:

 AffirmativeInterrogativeNegative

-I had gone into the market.Had I gone in the market?I had not gone into the market.
+I had gone into the market.Had I gone to the market?I had not gone into the market.

 He had met with his teachers.Had he met with his teachers?He had not met his teachers.